 Resolving Not To Cook

-There's been a lot of talk in recent days around our office about what we’ll be doing differently in 2011.
+There's been a lot of talk in recent days around our office about how we want to change.
 (The list that my co-workers have suggested for me is quite large.)
-Anyway, I do resolve not to cook in 2011.
-At least not for the first couple of days.
+Anyway, I plan on not buying more food.
+At least not for the next couple of weeks.
 The Wolfe house is STOCKED with too much darned food.

 I have cleaned the kitchen twice because we cooked full meals.
 Yesterday was more of the same.
 What moves me to write about this is how grateful I am to have a stocked fridge and freezer.
 There are hundreds of folks in the Gallatin Valley who do not have enough to eat on a regular basis, or a place to cook even if they did have the supplies.
 Lip service is too often given to this topic.

 What would YOU do if you found yourself without enough money to buy the very basics at the grocery store?
 What would YOU do if you found yourself without a home to prepare meals for your family?
 Would you know where to go for help?

 The Gallatin Valley Food Bank is here to help when times get tough.
 Visit their website HERE if you'd like for information or if you'd like to get involved with this great organization.